Died After Consuming Borax, Believing SNS Diet Information

 An Industrial Raw Material Used in Laundry Detergents and Adhesives

-In India, a woman died within a day after mistakenly ingesting an industrial raw material as a "weight loss drug," having believed false health information spread on social networking services (SNS).
+In India, a woman died within a day after ingesting an industrial raw material, mistakenly believing it to be a "weight loss drug" due to false health information spread on social networking services (SNS).

-According to Indian news agencies PTI and NDTV, the recent incident involved a 19-year-old college student, referred to as A, residing in Tamil Nadu.
+Indian news agencies such as PTI and NDTV recently reported on the incident involving a 19-year-old college student, identified as Ms. A, who lived in Tamil Nadu.

-While searching for diet information on YouTube, A watched a video titled "A Drug That Melts Fat" and purchased the product featured in the video from a pharmacy on January 16.
+Ms. A was searching for diet information and watched a YouTube video titled "A Drug That Melts Fat."
+After viewing the video, she purchased the product featured in it from a pharmacy on January 16.

-The next day, A took the product as instructed in the video, but immediately experienced vomiting and diarrhea.
+The following day, Ms. A took the product according to the instructions given in the video, but immediately began to experience vomiting and diarrhea.
 After receiving medical treatment at a hospital, she returned home, but her symptoms worsened, leading to severe abdominal pain and bloody stools.
-She was transferred to a major hospital, but died around 11 p.m. that same day.
+She was transferred to a large hospital but died around 11 p.m. that same day.

-A police investigation revealed that the product A ingested was not a pharmaceutical but "borax."
-Borax, a boron compound, is a colorless or white crystalline substance used as an industrial raw material in laundry detergents, adhesives, and preservatives.
-Ingesting borax can cause symptoms of poisoning such as gastrointestinal distress, kidney failure, hormonal imbalance, and central nervous system abnormalities.
+Police investigations revealed that the product Ms. A ingested was not a medicine, but "borax."
+Borax, a boron compound, appears as colorless or white crystals and is used as an industrial raw material in laundry detergents, adhesives, and preservatives.
+Ingesting borax can cause symptoms of poisoning, such as gastrointestinal disorders, kidney failure, hormonal imbalances, and central nervous system abnormalities.
 In severe cases, it can be fatal.

-Basavaraj S. Kumbar, an internal medicine specialist at Aster Whitefield Hospital in India, warned, "When borax is ingested, symptoms of poisoning can appear within 6 to 7 hours depending on the amount consumed, and it has a direct impact on major organs such as the gastrointestinal tract, kidneys, brain, and respiratory system."
+Basavaraj S. Kumbhar, an internal medicine specialist at Aster Whitefield Hospital in India, warned, "If borax is ingested, symptoms of poisoning can appear within 6 to 7 hours depending on the amount consumed, and it can directly affect major organs such as the gastrointestinal tract, kidneys, brain, and respiratory system."

-Claims that borax is effective for weight loss or reducing inflammation have no scientific basis.
-Since 2023, phrases such as "relieves joint pain" and "natural detoxifier" have spread on SNS, fueling the proliferation of such false information.
-In some countries, even the practice of adding borax to bath water has become popular.
-Experts have pointed out that this too can cause skin irritation and rashes.
+Claims that borax is effective for weight loss or inflammation relief have no scientific basis.
+Since 2023, phrases such as "relieves joint pain" and "natural detoxifier" have spread on SNS, fueling the dissemination of such false information.
+In some countries, adding borax to bath water even became a trend.
+Experts pointed out that this too can cause skin irritation and rashes.

-Local police are investigating the pharmacy that sold the product to A, as well as the SNS accounts that spread the information.
-Experts noted that this case once again highlights the problem of indiscriminate dissemination of health information promising rapid effects on SNS and short-form video platforms.
+Local police are investigating the pharmacy that sold the product to Ms. A and are also looking into the SNS accounts that spread the information.
+Experts have noted that this case once again highlights the problem of indiscriminate spread of health information promising quick results on SNS and short-form video platforms.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.